nus-tic2002-2020/website/admin/exams.md

 There is no midterm.

 The final exam has two parts:
-* Part 1: MCQ questions (1 hour, 20 marks)
+* Part 1: MCQ questions (1 hour, 30 marks)
-* Part 2: Essay questions (1 hour, 20 marks)
+* Part 2: Essay questions (1 hour, 30 marks)

 Both papers will be given to you at the start but you need to **answer Part 1 first** (i.e. MCQ paper).
 It will be **collected 1 hour after the exam start time** (even if arrived late for the exam).
 You are free to start part 2 early if you finish Part 1 early.

 <box type="important">

-Given the fast pace required by the paper, the large class size, and the need to collect part 1 answer scripts in the middle of the exam, to be fair to all students, **invigilators will not answer queries about the questions in the exam paper** (but _will_ answer queries related to exam administration).
+Given the fast pace required by the MCQ paper, **invigilators will not answer queries about the questions in the exam paper part I** (but _will_ answer queries related to exam administration).

-* If you have a doubt/query about a question ,or would like to make an assumption about a question, or would like to report a potential error in the exam paper, write down your doubt/query/assumption in the space provided for it at the end of the exam paper.
+ If you have a doubt/query about a question ,or would like to make an assumption about a question, or would like to report a potential error in the exam paper, write down your doubt/query/assumption in the question paper itself.
+Those doubts/queries/assumptions (if justified) will be taken into account when grading.

-* Those doubts/queries/assumptions (if justified) will be taken into account when grading.
+Queries about questions are allowed during the part II.
 </box>

 ## Final Exam: Part 1 (MCQ)